wq/wq/docs/io/parsers.md

 As can be seen in the above example, the `parse()` function takes no arguments, instead assuming `self.file` has already been defined by a [Loader] mixin.
 The data object should be defined as a `list` of `dict`s (e.g. `[{"id":1},{"id":2}]`.
 If the result returned by the API has some other structure, it should be processed to match the expected format.
 The `dump()` function should accept a writable file handle as an argument and use the API to write the data object back to the file.

 ## Extending Parser Classes
 There are two main ways in which parser classes are customized.
 One way is to define a completely new class to support a file format or API not currently supported by the built-in wq.io parsers.
-The other way, which is much more common, is to extend change the behavior of an existing parser.
+The other way, which is much more common, is to extend or change the behavior of an existing parser.
 With that in mind, each of the built-in parser classes is discussed below together with common customization options and techniques.

 ### Non-Tabular Parsers
 Two of the built-in parsers are used for file formats that are *not* inherently tabular and can describe arbitrary data structures.
 While these file data formats are not inherently tabular, they often are used represent table-like data.
 These parsers directly extend `BaseParser` and have the `tabular` property set to `False`.